OpenOLAT/OpenOLAT/README.md

 ```

-#### Execute a single selenium functional integration test in Eclipse
+#### Execute a single Selenium functional integration test in Eclipse

 First build the application without tests as before